 Indeed, this paradox is highlighted in the following Maiyseh Shehoyo: In the late 1950s, the Bobover Rebbe was sitting in first class on an airplane next to the famous playwright Arthur Miller.
 The playwright observed the care and reverence with which the Bobover Chassidim escorted their Rebbe through the airport, got him settled on the plane, and checked on his well-being periodically.
 Miller turned to the Rebbe and asked, "Rabbi, how come it is that when I lecture at a university, a pillar of secular knowledge, I am treated casually by the students, even with disrespect, while you, teaching an archaic tradition, are treated with respect, almost as a beloved surrogate parent, by your followers?"

-The Tanna Kamma alludes to the Dor Yetzias Meitzrayim and its relevance to today in a Mishnah in Maseches Nidah, Perek Gimmul.
+The Tanna Kamma alludes to this question in a Mishnah in Maseches Nidah, Perek Gimmul.
 He suggests that the reason the Aimishteh enacted restrictions on "relations" with one's wife during her natural cycle (Zman Nidasa) is so that 50% of Klal Yisroel will always be so frustrated they will be ready to go to war over a missing paper clip.

 I am reminded of my own wedding day to my Bashert, Feige Breinah.
 As I stood under the Chuppah waiting for her to join me, I wished that the earth would open underneath my feet, just as it had for Koirach.
 Would I be a good husband?
 Could I manage a strong Jewish household?
 Would I be able to consummate my marriage that night without the ritual twenty minutes of begging?

 The moment of introspection was broken by my bride.
 As she walked down the aisle and circled me seven times, she softly whispered, "wipe that stupid look off your face; the video camera is running!!"